 In the words of the Marquis:

-In October 2014, the new Berrow Foundation Building will be inaugurated in Lincoln College in presence of HG The Bishop of Lincoln and HE the Swiss Ambassador to the United Kingdom.
+On 25 October 2014, the new Berrow Foundation Building was inaugurated in Lincoln College in presence of HG The Bishop of Lincoln and HE the Swiss Ambassador to the United Kingdom.
 Please click here to read the announcement letter written by the Marquise de Amodio.

 Berrow Foundation Scholarships